innovafour/flutter_iforevents/iforevents/README.md

 }
 ```

-> **⚠️ CRITICAL: @mustCallSuper Requirement**
->
-> All Integration methods are marked with `@mustCallSuper`, which means you **MUST** call the parent method first in your override.
+> **⚠️ CRITICAL: All Integration methods are marked with `@mustCallSuper`, which means you **MUST** call the parent method first in your override.
 Failure to do so will result in missing functionality and potential bugs.

 ## Integration Guides